axrs/re-css/README.md

 ## Code Quality

 **re-css** uses several code quality tools (like linting) to ensure consistency in formatting between editors and developers.
-These tools should be automatically applied before each commit through the use of the `pre-commit` hook.
+These tools should be automatically applied before each commit through the use of the [`pre-commit` hook][12].

 | Source            | Tool   | Website                                    |
 | ----------------- | ------ | ------------------------------------------ |